konkalaitzidis/kostaskal.com/README.md

 ---

-## 📜 License
+## License

 This project is licensed under the [MIT License](LICENSE).

-If something isn't working properly on the website or if you have encountered any other issue, please let me know!
+If something isn't working properly on the website or if you have encountered any other issues, please let me know!

 <!-- A clean, fast, and lightweight portfolio template built with [Next.js](https://nextjs.org/), [Vercel](https://vercel.com/), and [Tailwind CSS](https://tailwindcss.com/) for optimal performance.